Leaving the United States to Become an F-1 Student (Recommend)

 Changing B1/B2 to F-1 in the United States

 If your current B1/B2 expires more than 30 days before your F-1 program start date and you wish to remain in the U.S., you must “bridge the gap”.
 You will need to file a separate Form I-539 to request to extend your B1/B2, in addition to your other Form I-539 application to change to F-1 student status.
 If you do not file this separate request prior to the expiration of your B1/B2, USCIS will deny your Form I-539 request to change to F-1.
-You can check the USCIS processing times while your Form I-539 change of status request is pending.

 - Your F-1 program start date may be deferred to the following semester because USCIS did not make a decision on your Form I-539 change of status application before your originally intended F-1 program start date.
 In that instance, you will need to maintain B1/B2 status all the way up to the date which is 30 days before your new program start date.
 If you had already filed an I-539 to bridge the gap, you may need to file another I-539 to bridge the new gap.